sinequa/sba-angular/docs/modules/pepper/pepper.md

     It is important to notify the `DashboardService` of the change in the dashboard, so the state can be immediately persisted if Auto-save is activated.

-Note that you can greatly simplify the above if your component directly have access to the `DashboardItem` and `DashboardService` (but that means your component won't be reusable outside of the context of a dashboard).
+Note that you can greatly simplify the above if your component directly has access to the `DashboardItem` and `DashboardService` (but that means your component won't be reusable outside of the context of a dashboard).

 ### Widget sizing

-One difficulty of building widgets is that their size is strongly constrained by the dashboard, so the components cannot take their ideal size: they must adapt to any size (for example by forcing a width and height of 100% or by scrolling vertically or horizontally) or conform an explicit size provided by the parent (`sq-dashboard-item`).
+One difficulty of building widgets is that their size is strongly constrained by the dashboard, so the components cannot take their ideal size: they must adapt to any size (for example by forcing a width and height of 100% or by scrolling vertically or horizontally) or conform to an explicit size provided by the parent (`sq-dashboard-item`).

 The built-in components behave differently in that respect:

 - The network's canvas takes the available space using `width: 100%` and `height: 100%`.
-- The charts must be explicit resized when the dashboard is initialized or resized.
+- The charts are explicitly resized when the dashboard is initialized or resized.
-- The map's height must be binded explicitly (the width automatically takes 100%).
+- The map's `height` is bound explicitly (the width automatically takes 100%).
-- The heatmap and timeline are svg-based and are redrawn when resized: the width and height are therefore binded explicitly.
+- The heatmap and timeline are svg-based and are redrawn when resized: the `width` and `height` are therefore bound explicitly.

 If your component must be redrawn when its size changes, it is likely to need an interface similar to the timeline or heatmap components.
 Concretely, it will probably require explicit width and height inputs (probably with default values).
-The `ngOnChange()` will then catch any change of dimension from the parent, and trigger the resize:
+The `ngOnChange()` will then catch any change of dimension from the parent, and trigger the redrawing:

 ```ts
 @Input() width = 600;